 If there is one thing that I love, it’s an organized and tidy home!
-When Beth Penn from Bneato Bar, a professional organizer in Los Angeles contacted me about her new book… I was thrilled to share it here with you all – and be sure to read to the end of the post to enter her book + a Giveaway!
+When Beth Penn from Bneato Bar, a professional organizer in Los Angeles contacted me about her new book… I was thrilled to share it here with you all!
 Today she is sharing some amazing tips on Tidying Up: Using What’s Old to Make Something New.

 As we continued to unpack and set aside the art I realized that I had hung onto a lot of stuff out of fear.
 It’s not uncommon for most folks to look at their belongings and say, “I might need this one day.”
 As an organizer, I see instances like this everyday.
 The more often you go through your belongings, the more you’ll realize you’re not putting a lot of them to use and finally feel confident that you can do without.
 This awareness does not happen overnight.
 Tidying is an ongoing process.